Welcome to Cadabam's Hospitals

 Through personalised treatment plans, clinical expertise, and long-term support, Cadabam’s Hospitals helps individuals living with schizophrenia work towards improved stability, independence, and quality of life,

-Begin Your Path to Schizophrenia Recovery with Expert CBT Support
+Begin Your Path to Schizophrenia Recovery With Expert CBT Support

 Schizophrenia can significantly affect thoughts, emotions, and daily functioning, but with the right treatment and support, many individuals can manage symptoms and improve their quality of life.
 Cognitive Behavioural Therapy (CBT), when combined with medication and professional care, helps individuals develop practical coping strategies, strengthen emotional resilience, and better understand their symptoms.